web-extractors/arachnid-seo-js/README.md

    * Meta tag information including: description, keywords, author, robots tags.
    * Detect broken image resources and images with missing alt attribute.
    * Extract page indexability status, and if page is not indexable detect the reason  (ex. blocked by robots.txt, client error, canonicalized)
+   * Retrieve information about page resources (document/stylesheet/javascript/images files...etc requested by a page)
    * More SEO-oriented information will be added soon...

 ## Getting Started